Shake It Off

 "Shake It Off" is a song by the American singer-songwriter Taylor Swift and the lead single from her fifth studio album, 1989 (2014).
-She wrote the song with its producers, Max Martin and Shellback.
-Inspired by the media scrutiny on Swift's public image, the lyrics are about her indifference to detractors and their negative remarks.
-An uptempo dance-pop song, "Shake It Off" features a looping drum beat, a saxophone line, and a handclap-based bridge.
-Big Machine Records released it on August 18, 2014, to promote 1989 as Swift's first pop album after her previous country image and sound.
+She wrote the lyrics by herself and composed the melody with the song's producers, Max Martin and Shellback.
+The lyrics express Swift's disinterest in her detractors' negative remarks, inspired by her experience with media scrutiny.
+An uptempo dance-pop song, "Shake It Off" features a looping drum beat, a Mellotron-based saxophone line, and a handclap-accented bridge.
+Big Machine Records released it on August 18, 2014, to promote 1989 as Swift's first pop album after her previous country-oriented image and sound.

 Initial reviews mostly praised the production as catchy, but some criticized the lyrics as weak and shallow.
-Retrospectively, critics have considered "Shake It Off" an effective opener for 1989 as an album that transformed Swift's image from country to pop; NME and Consequence ranked it among their best songs of the 2010s decade.
-The single topped charts and was certified multi-Platinum in Australia, Canada, and New Zealand, and it was certified Platinum in countries across Europe, the Americas, and Asia–Pacific.
-In the United States, the single peaked atop the Billboard Hot 100 and received a Diamond certification from the Recording Industry Association of America.
+Retrospectively, critics have considered "Shake It Off" an effective opener for 1989, transforming Swift's status to that of a pop star.
+NME and Consequence ranked it among their best songs of the 2010s decade.
+The single reached the top 10 and was certified multi-platinum in Australia, Austria, Canada, Denmark, Italy, Japan, New Zealand, Norway, Spain, and the UK.
+In the US, the single spent four weeks atop the Billboard Hot 100 and was certified diamond by the Recording Industry Association of America.

 Mark Romanek directed the music video for "Shake It Off", which portrays Swift as a clumsy person unsuccessfully attempting several dance moves.
-Critics accused the video of cultural appropriation for featuring dances associated with people of color such as twerking.
+Some critics accused the video of cultural appropriation for featuring dances associated with people of color such as twerking.
 Swift performed the song on the 1989 World Tour (2015), the Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
-"Shake It Off" won Favorite Song at the 2015 People's Choice Awards and received three nominations at the 2015 Grammy Awards.
-Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Shake It Off (Taylor's Version)" for her 2023 re-recorded album 1989 (Taylor's Version).
+"Shake It Off" received several awards and nominations, including three nominations at the 2015 Grammy Awards for Record of the Year, Song of the Year, and Best Pop Solo Performance.
+Following a 2019 dispute regarding the ownership of her back catalog, Swift re-recorded the song as "Shake It Off (Taylor's Version)" for her re-recorded album 1989 (Taylor's Version) (2023).

-Background
+Background and production

-Taylor Swift had been known as a primarily country singer-songwriter until her fourth studio album Red (released in October 2012), which incorporates various pop and rock styles, transcending the country sound of her previous releases.
-The collaborations with Swedish pop producers Max Martin and Shellback introduced straightforward pop hooks and new genres, including electronic and dubstep, to Swift's discography.
-Swift and her label, Big Machine, promoted it as a country album.
-The album's diverse musical styles sparked a media debate over her status as a country artist, to which she replied in an interview with The Wall Street Journal, "I leave the genre labeling to other people."
-Swift began recording her fifth studio album, 1989, while touring to support Red in mid-2013.
-Inspired by 1980s synth-pop, she conceived 1989 as her first "official pop" record that would transform her image from country to pop.
-Martin and Shellback produced seven out of thirteen tracks for the album's standard edition, including "Shake It Off".